AEB-labs/docs-sap-plugins/docs/General information/migration-of-legacy-authorization-objects/switch-to-new-authorization-objects.md

 2. Remove the old authorization objects from the authorization roles.
 3. Import the deletion report for the old authorization objects.

-As long as an old authorization object is present in your system, it will be queried by the authorization check.
-Then new one will only be evaluated if the old authorization object does not exist anymore.
+As long as a  Z-authorization object is present in your system, it will be queried by the authorization check.
+The new object will only be evaluated if the according Z-authorization object does not exist anymore.